Matthew Weiner: Career

+1997–2007: Early work and The Sopranos

 Weiner described the start of his career as a "dark time.
 Show business looked so impenetrable that I eventually stopped writing."
 During this time, his wife financially supported them with her work as an architect.
 He began his screenwriting career writing for the short-lived Fox sitcom Party Girl (1996).
 He was a writer and producer on The Naked Truth and Andy Richter Controls the Universe.
 Weiner wrote the pilot of Mad Men in 1999 as a spec script while working as a writer on Becker.
 The Sopranos creator and executive producer David Chase offered Weiner a job as a writer for the series after being impressed by the script.

 Weiner served as a supervising producer for the fifth season of The Sopranos (2004), a co-executive producer for the first part of the sixth season (2006), and an executive producer for the second part of the sixth season (2007).
 He has sole or joint credit for 12 episodes overall, including the Primetime Emmy Award-nominated episodes "Unidentified Black Males" (co-written with Terence Winter) and "Kennedy and Heidi" (co-written with David Chase).
 He received two Primetime Emmy Awards as a producer of The Sopranos — one for the show's fifth season in 2004 and one for the second part of the show's sixth season in 2007.

 In addition to writing and producing, he acted in two episodes, "Two Tonys" and "Stage 5" as fictional mafia expert Manny Safier, author of The Wise Guide to Wise Guys, on TV news broadcasts within the show.
 Weiner also spent the hiatus between the two seasons teaching at his alma mater, the University of Southern California School of Cinema-Television (now School of Cinematic Arts), where he taught an undergraduate screenwriting class on Feature Rewriting during the Fall 2004 semester.